patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ```

 ### Async alert group
+This shows how an alert could be triggered by an asynchronous event in the application.
+Note how you can customize how the alert will be announced to assistive technology.
+See the alert group accessibility tab for more information.
 ```js
 import React from 'react';
 import { Alert, AlertGroup, AlertActionCloseButton, AlertVariant, InputGroup } from '@patternfly/react-core';